 If you don’t feel comfortable answering a question, say so but then return to one of your main points.
 For example: “I don’t have that information at hand, but what I can tell you is…”

-- Be well dressed and don’t wear anything that could prove distracting such as loud ties or dangly earrings.
+- Be well dressed and don’t wear anything distracting such as a loud tie or dangly earrings.

 - Relax and don’t fidget.

 - Look at the interviewer, not the camera – they represent your audience.

 - Where appropriate, be expressive about your science.
 Convey your passion, excitement, disappointment or frustration.